Frequently Asked Questions

 If you want to cancel your Student Mobility Card or end your discount subscription, you can do this on the app:

-Please note that if you have any outstanding travel expenses, we’ll charge these at the next billing moment.
+If you have any outstanding travel expenses, we’ll charge these at the next billing moment.
 Once you’ve cancelled your subscription, you can no longer use your Student Mobility Card.
+This process is irreversible - reactivating your card is not possible.
+We therefore recommend you only block the card in case you lost it to prevent its misuse.